rails/rails/guides/source/4_2_release_notes.md

 The caching is not used in the following scenarios:

 - The model has a default scope
-- The model uses single table inheritence to inherit from another model
+- The model uses single table inheritance to inherit from another model
 - `find` with a list of ids. eg:

   ```ruby